PEOPLE'S LACROSSE

 ADVANCED15 min

 Your non-dominant hand is your limiting factor.
-60 seconds of continuous weak-hand wall ball, 30 seconds rest, repeat for 5 rounds.
+60 seconds of continuous weak-hand-only wall ball, 30 seconds rest, repeat for 5 rounds.
 You will hate it.
 Your non-dominant hand will thank you in 3 weeks.

 REPS5 rounds